ulule/geoipfix/README.rst

-ipfix
+geoipfix
 =====

-ipfix is a Go service (HTTP+RPC) to retrieve geolocation information about an ip address with freegeoip_ helpers.
+geoipfix is a Go service (HTTP+RPC) to retrieve geolocation information about an ip address with freegeoip_ helpers.

 We are using bindings from the maxmind_ database.